 We’re delighted to announce Halsway’s first ballad weekend, in which a team led by Pete Coe will explore the performance, sourcing and history of storytelling songs from the last four centuries.
-Pete, whose pedigree as a performer in the folk scene has few equals, will be joined by leading performer of traditional ballads Brian Peters, and another tutor to be announced.
+Pete, whose pedigree as a performer in the folk scene has few equals, will be joined by leading performer of traditional ballads Brian Peters, and BBC Folk Singer of the Year nominee Emily Portman.

 The course will offer a wide range of workshops, both participatory and educative.
 We’ll explore the Child ballads, which include some of the most demanding and rewarding material for the performer in the entire folksong canon, and also some of the ‘big songs’ that F. J. Child missed.
 We’ll also look at the wealth of texts from the broadside trade, once looked down on by collectors and archivists, but more recently shown to have been essential in the development of balladry.

 For singers we’ll be offering classes on performance: how to approach the songs to best get the story across – including phrasing, diction, expression, etc. – and how to make the most of the melodies.
 We’ll also be offering advice on searching out new material in books and on the internet; on choosing and using texts and tunes to develop your own interpretations and versions, and on presenting ballads in performance.
 For those who play an instrument there will be classes in preparing accompaniments that serve the song.
 There will be plenty of opportunities to sing, both in the classes and in Halsway’s popular evening bar sessions, to which we hope you’ll be bringing ballads of your own.

 For those wanting to find out more about the background to the ballads and their collectors, we’ll have sessions describing Professor Child’s work, and the heyday of the broadside printers like Catnach and Harkness.
 We’ll also be listening to classic archive recordings to see what can be learned from some of the great traditional singers of the past.